 - Faith – living well in ordinary time

-- Writing – the craft, the fears, the wonder, and the headaches
+- Writing – the craft, the fears, the wonder, the headaches, and the magic

 Finally, here is one of my favorite organizations on the planet: